-Buoyed by federal stimulus, Maryland reports unexpected $2.5 billion budget windfall
+Buoyed by federal stimulus, Maryland reports $2.5 billion budget windfall

+While the revenue gains spell good news for Maryland’s economic recovery, Franchot warned that gaping income disparities persist across the state.

+“Right now, two-thirds of the state’s population is doing just fine, and one-third is suffering mightily,” he said.
+“We still have a tale of two Marylands.”

-“Even with this great financial news, we still have a tale of two Marylands,” state Comptroller Peter Franchot (D) said in a statement.
-He called on the state to put most of the surplus into its rainy day fund and spend the rest helping families still reeling from the economic effects of the pandemic, including renters facing eviction and parents struggling to afford child care.
+Franchot urged state leaders to put a bulk of the budget surplus into the state’s rainy day fund and disburse the rest to families still reeling from the economic effects of the pandemic, including renters facing eviction and parents struggling to afford child care.

 “The state’s surplus is a once-in-a-generation opportunity to invest in programs that lift all Marylanders and help stabilize housing and other critical expenses for our lower- and middle-income families,” Franchot said.
 “We must deliver this money quickly to those who need it most.”